 Key Personnel.
 We rely on key personnel for many of our functions and have a relatively small workforce, given the size and complexity of our business.
 Our ability to attract and retain personnel with the required technical expertise and specialized skills is important for us to manage our business and conduct our operations successfully.
-However, competition for such personnel from within the financial services industry, including for risk management professionals, and from businesses outside the financial services industry, including the technology industry, have challenged and may continue to challenge our ability to recruit and retain such personnel.
-For example, we have experienced and continue to experience elevated competition in hiring and retaining skilled key personnel due to the significant disruptions and changes to the U.S. labor market.
-Increased remoteworking opportunities have also increased competition in hiring and retaining skilled key personnel, or failure to develop and implement an effective succession plan for key personnel, could adversely affect our business and operations and, in turn, our results of operations.
+However, competition for such personnel from within the financial services industry, particularly for risk management professionals, and from businesses outside the financial services industry, particularly the technology industry, have challenged and may continue to challenge our ability to recruit and retain such personnel.
+We have recruited, and expect to continue to recruit, internationally to hire such personnel given the global scarcity of talented professionals in these fields.
+We note that our ability to recruit internationally could be limited or suspended if certain immigration programs are curtailed which, in turn, could result in our inability to hire such professionals.
+In any event, the failure to attract and retain skilled key personnel, or failure to develop and implement an effective succession plan for key personnel, could adversely affect our business and operations and, in turn, our results of operations.